As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 Before installing, you need to measure and cut your border panels one by one.
 Use a leftover main beam section or cross tee as a straight edge.

 Next, cut the panels face up using a sharp utility knife.
-Make sure that you are wearing gloves before cutting to prevent any accident.
+Make sure that you are wearing gloves before cutting to prevent any accidents.

 To install the panels, you need to tilt the panels a little and lift the above framework.
 After that, rest the panels on the cross tee and edges of the main beam carefully.